enclave-networks/docs/docs/setup/nas.md

 ## What to do if the install fails

-If an install goes horribly wrong or is interrupted, try re-running the Enclave `setup.sh` script to restart the process.
+For troubleshooting and errors, use the site search or visit our [troubleshooting](/troubleshooting/) section to look for information about common error messages.
 If your installation fails and you are unable to resolve the problem by retrying, please contact <a href="mailto:support@enclave.io">support@enclave.io</a>.

-For troubleshooting and errors, use the site search or visit our [troubleshooting](/troubleshooting/) section to look for information about common error messages.